yzhao062/pyod/docs/install.rst

 **Required Dependency**:

 - Python 2.7, 3.4, 3.5 or 3.6
+- keras
+- nose
+- matplotlib (optional, required for running examples)
 - numpy>=1.13
+- numba>=0.35
 - scipy>=0.19.1
 - scikit_learn>=0.19.1
-- nose
-- keras
-- numba
-- matplotlib (optional, required for running examples)
 - tensorflow (optional, required if calling AutoEncoder, other backend works)

 **Known Issue**: PyOD depends on matplotlib, which would throw errors in conda virtual environment on mac OS.
 See causes and solutions `here <https://github.com/yzhao062/Pyod/issues/6>`_